prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ## Howdy!

 Welcome to the Photoshop section of this course, which will focus on mobile features, including designing User Interface(UI), creating/composing graphics and the necessary colour basics.
-We will begin with the how's and why's of setting up documents.
+Let's get familiar with Photoshop workspace to begin with the how's and why's of setting up documents.

 ![Adobe Photoshop Workspace](./PSworkspace.png)